the-laurel/chain-proposals/evmos/PrecedenceGraph.md

-The Principle Of Integrity  <|-- The Principle Of Determinism The Principle Of Integrity  <|-- The Principle Of Reflexivity The Principle Of Integrity  <|-- The Principle Of Identity
+The Principle Of Integrity  <|-- The Principle Of Determinism The Principle Of Integrity  <|-- The Principle Of Reflexivity The Principle Of Integrity  <|-- The Principle Of Identity The Principle Of Integrity  <|-- The Principle Of Rationality

 The Principle Of Determinism <|-- The Principle Of Transformation The Principle Of Determinism <|-- The Principle Of Continuity Of State